MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     36. How do you run a script at boot level in Linux?
     Add it to /etc/rc.local or create a systemd service

+## AWS CloudTrail

+    AWS CloudTrail is a service that provides comprehensive monitoring and logging for actions taken on your AWS account.